arduino/docs-content/content/hardware/02.uno/boards/uno-q/tutorials/01.user-manual/content.md

   // Set the chip select pin as output pinMode(SS, OUTPUT);

-  // Pull the CS pin HIGH to unselect the device digitalWrite(SS, HIGH);
+  // Pull the SS pin HIGH to unselect the device digitalWrite(SS, HIGH);

   // Initialize the SPI communication